The Singles 1991–1996

-The Singles 1991–1996 is a box set containing six CD singles by the band Pantera that was released on 23 September 1996, in Australia only.
+The Singles 1991–1996 is a box set containing six CD singles by the band Pantera that was released on September 23, 1996, in Australia only.

 Content

 The box set contains six CDs, all presented in a cardboard box.

-This is quite a rare item and many have damaged boxes.
+As this was only released in Australia and was limited edition, this set has become out of print and sought after among Pantera fans worldwide.
+Usually selling for $50–$100 on sites like eBay and Amazon.